al3x-id/sales_management_data_warehouse/README.md

 The data architecture for this project follows three Architectural Layers **Raw**, **Staging**, and **Modelling** layers
 ![Data Architecture](docs/data_architechture.png)

 1. **Raw Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Data is ingested from CSV Files into MySQL Database.
 2. **Staging Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Modelling Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.